-How to setup speed breeding techniques ?
+How to 'Speed Breeding' ?

 Speed breeding techniques accelerate plant growth, flowering and seed maturation, reducing generation time by 5 compared to field conditions and by 2.5 compared to regular greenhouse.
 More and more breeding and plant research departments hasten their studies with this procedure.
 It consists in setting up a controlled environment that meets all the plant needs, and influence its growth at every stage of its development.